santiagotognetti/santiago-quant-projects/README.md

 outperforming over the next month (Jegadeesh & Titman, 1993).
 This project implements a market-neutral (dollar-neutral; beta not explicitly hedged) version of that signal on European equities and evaluates whether the premium survives realistic trading frictions.
+Note: universe is subject to survivorship bias — only current STOXX Europe 600 constituents are included.

 **How to run:**